Geographic Segmentation Explained With 5 Examples

 Geographical parameters by which to segment

-There are several geographical parameters you can use to
+There are several geographical parameters you can use, these include:

 Do you think they are buying winter tires in Dubai?
 Segmenting by climate helps you identify areas where the climate is appropriate for your product or service.